DFKI-MLT/JTok/trunk/jtok/README.txt

      XML files.
-     After modifying configuration files, execute "mvn compile" to make them available to the runtime system or add src/main/resources to the JVM classpath in front of jtok-core-1.9.jar.
+     After modifying configuration files, execute "mvn compile" to make them available to the runtime system or add src/main/resources to the JVM classpath in front of jtok-core-1.10.jar.
+     Another option for user specific JTok configuration is to put it into a folder 'jtok-user' in the classpath.
+This location is searched first for any JTok configuration.
+The expected folder structure in 'jtok-user' is the same as in 'conf', so don't forget the 'jtok' directly under 'jtok-user'.

 src/main/scripts
      tokenize: a simple script for playing around with JTok.
 It takes